-It is critically important that recruiters and subsequently the business understand how well they are performing and what works and what doesn’t.
+It is critically important that recruiters and subsequently the business understand how to measure recruitment effectiveness, and find out what works and what doesn’t.

 To do that they need to generate simple, accurate reports that allow them to measure performance and establish those areas for improvement.